 - To import backups, less than 512MB, use the All-in-One WP Migration File Extension, as some hosts limit the size of uploads, and the File Extension splits the file into chunks to get around file size limitations.

-- To import backups larger than 512MB you’ll need the All-in-One WP Migration Unlimited Extension for $64 (Lifetime license with lifetime updates).
+- To import backups larger than 512MB you’ll need the All-in-One WP Migration Unlimited Extension for $64 (Lifetime license).

 Page Builders, Blocks, Layouts

 - TablePress allows you to create and manage tables in the admin area of WordPress.
 Tables may contain text, numbers and even HTML (e.g. to include images or links).
 You can then show the tables in your posts, on your pages, or in text widgets by using a Shortcode.
 If you want to show your tables anywhere else in your theme, you can use a Template Tag function.

 - Broken Link Checker By Janis Elsts, Vladimir Prelovac

 - WordPress Media Library Folders by Max Foundry

 “Gutenberg” is the codename for the new WordPress editor focus.
 The goal of this focus is to create a new post and page editing experience that makes it easy for anyone to create rich post layouts.